VALENCY – COMBINING CAPACITY OR COMBINING POWER

 Valency in term of Valence Electrons –

 The number of electrons present in the outermost shell of an element are known as valence electrons.

-Every element tries to acquire a stable electronic configuration of the nearest nobel gas either by losing / gaining or sharing of electrons.
+Every element tries to acquire a stable electronic configuration of the nearest noble gas either by losing / gaining or sharing of electrons.

-The number of electrons required for losing/gaining or sharing to acquire a stable electronic configuration of the nearest nobel gas give valency of the element.
+The number of electrons required for losing/gaining or sharing to acquire a stable electronic configuration of the nearest noble gas give valency of the element.

 - From Li to B (period 2) and Na to Al (period 3) elements can easily lose their electrons.
 Here, valency is equal to number of valence electrons.